On the affine invariant of simple hypersemitoric systems: Preliminaries

 for some $0 \leq k \leq n$.
 Toric integrable systems have connected fibers, see Atiyah \cite{atiyah1982convexity}.
 In particular, all fibers of a toric system $F$ are diffeomorphic to tori of varying dimensions $\mathbb{T}^k$ with $ k\in \{0,...,n\}$.
 This distinguishes toric systems among other integrable systems.

 Let $(M,\omega,F)$ be a toric system.
-A fundamental theorem of equivariant symplectic geometry, due to Atiyah \cite{atiyah1982convexity} and Guillemin \& Sternberg \cite{guillemin1982convexity} says that, if $M$ is compact and connected, the image $F(M)$ is a convex polytope in $\mathbb{R}^n$, obtained as the convex hull of the images of the fixed points of the Hamiltonian action of the $n$-torus on $M$ induced by concatenating the flows of $f_i$.
-This polytope has the property that if two toric integrable systems are isomorphic then their associated images coincide (up to an element in $AGL(n,\mathbb{Z})$).
-Furthermore, Delzant showed that the convex polytopes obtained as images of toric integrable systems are of a special type.
+A fundamental theorem of equivariant symplectic geometry, due to Atiyah \cite{atiyah1982convexity} and Guillemin \& Sternberg \cite{guillemin1982convexity} says that, if $M$ is compact and connected, the image $F(M)$ is a convex polytope in $\mathbb{R}^n$, obtained as the convex hull of the images of the fixed points of the Hamiltonian $\mathbb{T}^n$ action.
+Delzant showed that the convex polytopes obtained as images of toric integrable systems are of a special type \cite{delzant1988hamiltoniens}.
 They are referred to as Delzant polytopes and they are distinguished by being \textbf{simple}, \textbf{rational}, and \textbf{smooth} which means, respectively, that there are precisely $n$ edges meeting at each vertex, that the slopes of the edges are rational, and that the normal vectors to the facets meeting at each vertex form a basis of the integral lattice.
-Furthermore, Delzant showed that there exists a $1$:$1$ correspondence between Delzant polytopes, up to an element of $AGL(n,\mathbb{Z})$, and isomorphic toric integrable systems.
+Furthermore, Delzant showed that there exists a one-to-one correspondence between Delzant polytopes, up to an element of $\AGL(n,\mathbb{Z})$, and isomorphic toric integrable systems.